khale/academic-kickstart/content/recruiting/index.md

 Qualified applicants will have a solid CS background under their belts, with a strong set of programming skills and particular strength in systems.
-I expect you will have at least a basic understanding of algorithms, data structures, computer orginization and architecture, operating systems, and compilers.
+I expect you will have at least a basic understanding of algorithms, data structures, computer organization and architecture, operating systems, and compilers.
-Particularly well-suited candidates will have experience with parallel programming and will have had experience working in substantial codebases, such as OSes, compilers, VMMs, emulators, or the like.
+Particularly well-suited candidates will have experience with parallel programming and will have had experience working in substantial code bases, such as OSes, compilers, VMMs, emulators, or the like.

 ## Why come to Illinois Tech and Chicago?